Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 Relativitization is centered around population, similar to many other games, we call it "pop".

 Types of pop:

-* Labourer
-* Scholar
-* Engineer
-* Educator
+* Labourer: work in factory to produce fuel and resource
+* Scholar: do basic research
+* Engineer: do applied research
-* Medic
+* Educator: educate pop
+* Medic: provide medical environment to improve population growth
-* Service worker
+* Service worker: trading of resources
-* Entertainer
+* Entertainer: provide entertainment
-* Soldier
+* Soldier: fight war

 "Carrier" is where pops work and reside on.
 A carrier has every type of pop in it, with a varying number of population.

 Types of carrier:

-* Stellar system
+* Stellar system: provide basic fuel supply, huge mass
-* Spaceship
+* Spaceship: can be built by player

 One of more carriers form a player, the fundamental playable unit in Relativitization.

 #### Fuel and Resource

 In a huge world with speed limit imposed by relativity, credit-based currency may not work.
 Instead of paper money, fuel is used as the currency in Relativitization.
 Specifically, fuel is measured in rest mass (kg), and it can be turned into energy by the mass-energy equivalence.

 (For people who know some physics: we don't use energy as the currency because energy is not Lorentz invariant. )